ndoll1998/FairPT/README.md

 - ### SIMD instructions (SSE4)
   We heavily use SIMD instructions to reduce the number of cpu instructions.
 The most straight forward way of using SIMD is to parallelize vector operations.
 A more involved way is to cast a ray to mulitple primitives simultaneously.
 Both are implemented in the casting routine.

+- ### Multiprocessing
+  The work of rendering an image is evenly distributed over all cpu-cores.
+This is done by splitting the full image into smaller chunks which can be processed in parallel.
+For simplicity we consider these chunks to be single pixels.
+Note that rendering only one pixel still requires multiple primary rays and thus the performance gain of iterative ray casting and ray sorting is still active.

 ## Hello World

 The API is designed to be easy to use.
 The following excerpt shows how to render the cornell box (from [`src/main.cpp`](src/main.cpp)):